dfrnt-labs/terminusdb-docs-static/src/app/docs/add-a-schema/page.md

   metadata:
     title: Add a Schema using the JavaScript Client
     description: >-
-      A guide to show how to add a schema to TerminusDB and TerminusCMS using the TerminusDB JavaScript Client.
+      A guide to show how to add a schema to TerminusDB using the TerminusDB JavaScript Client.
     openGraph:
       images: >-